We are in Mi’kma’ki, the ancestral and unceded territory of the Mi’kmaq People.

 This is a course devoted to both writing and reading.

 In order to do the reading, you must have a copy of the course anthology.
 To ensure you meet this requirement, an on-going chance to lose 10% of your course grade is built in to the grading scheme.
 On any given day, if you do not have the anthology open in front of you while we discuss a work you’ve had assigned to read, you risk forfeiting up to ten percent of your grade.
+Because the professor believes in progressive discipline, you will get one warning: but only one.

 You must turn your phone off and put it away during class.
 This is the professor's rule.
 The professor assigns your grade for this course.
 You do not want to make an enemy of the person who assigns your grade.